Alpha-VLLM/LLaMA2-Accessory/docs/finetune/sg.md

 <<\<api_provider\>>>: TensorFlow Hub,

-<<\<explanation\>>>: This API call loads a pre-trained MobileNetV2 model from TensorFlow Hub, which has been trained on the ImageNet dataset.
+<<\<explanation\>>>: This API call loads a pretrained MobileNetV2 model from TensorFlow Hub, which has been trained on the ImageNet dataset.
 This model is used for extracting feature vectors from images.
 You can feed your street art images into this model to obtain feature vectors, which can then be used for clustering.

 <<\<code\>>>: